 No pets, including fish, are not allowed in the residence halls at any time.

-One fridge is allowed in each room and must be less than 40" high.
+One fridge is allowed per two students in each traditional residence hall room and must be less than 40” high.

 Traditional first year housing includes single rooms, double rooms, triple rooms, and quad rooms.
 Therefore, some folks may have up to three roommates.
 Each room is made to fit the number of people who will live in a space.
 For instance, four people would not be living in a double size room.